ikarus23/kiosk-mode-breakout/README.md

 Just do a port scan and work from there.
 Maybe you find e.g. a network share with very lax permissions and no authentication.

+* Attach a USB Wi-Fi dongle and check if you can connect to your own network.
+You can then scan the system itself, try to intercept the network traffic or copy files from/to your own system.

 ### Android